zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 1. When do you expect the extension to be ready for deployment?

-1. What timelines are you looking to go live?
+1. What are the expected timelines for various tasks and coordination?

     | Requirement                        | Estimated Completion Date |
     | ---------------------------------- | ------------------------- |